mondash/ts-library-template/docs/Runbook.md

 | `lint`            | Default config for `eslint`.                |
 | `style`           | Default config for `prettier`.              |

+## Prereleases

+This project supports prereleases via `changesets`.
+The process for this is as follows:

+### Creating a prerelease

+1. Merge your changes (with changesets) to a prerelease branch (`prerelease/[TAG]`).
+2. Checkout your prerelease branch locally and run `yarn changeset pre enter [TAG]`.
+3. Push changes to prerelease branch.
+4. Merge auto-generated PR to publish new prerelease version.
+5. Repeat steps 1-4 to publish additional versions.

+### Converting to a release

+1. Checkout prerelease branch locally and run `yarn changeset pre exit`.
+2. Push changes to prerelease branch.
+3. Merge prerelease branch to main.
+4. Merge auto-generated PR to publish new release version.

+## Important notes

+- `main` should **never** be in _pre_ mode.
+- Only enter _pre_ mode in a prerelease branch.
+- Make sure to exit _pre_ mode before merging to `main`.

+[Changesets docs on prereleases][changesets-prereleases-docs-link]

 ## 12 Factor App Considerations

 > <https://12factor.net/>